 But something I didn’t foresee being affected by this election was my writing.
 I didn’t think one would have anything to do with the other.
 But I was wrong.
 This election, and the state of the union at the moment, has affected my writing habits and creativity immensely.

 At first, I didn’t want to write—I couldn’t.
 A lot of writers couldn’t.
 After all, there were no words.
 Hell, I didn’t even want to turn in my latest manuscript to my agent.
 Before the election, my protagonist’s journey read one way.
 After the election, it read differently.
-Do you know how depressing that is to work on something for months and months and months and suddenly—overnight—you’re looking at your work differently?
-Questioning it because you no longer have a grip on what’s real and what’s not?
-What’s accurate and what’s influenced?
+Do you know how depressing that is to work on something for years and suddenly—overnight—you’re looking at your work differently?
+Questioning it because you no longer have a grip on what’s accurate and what’s influenced?
 What’s offensive and what’s just uncomfortable?
 What’s feminism and what’s obsessive victimization?
 I feel very little freedom in my writing right now, and it’s all because my trust is shot.
 I don’t know what’s authentic anymore.
 Hell, I don’t even know what’s interesting anymore.
 Has anyone actually enjoyed a movie or novel since the election?
-Has anyone been entertained by fictitious storytelling?
-Cause personally, I’m having a really hard time in this area.
-I can’t “escape” with the same grace and joy I could a year ago, and I don’t know how long this creative paralysis will last.
-And that scares the shit out of me.
+Because personally, I can’t “escape” with the same grace and joy I could a year ago, and I don’t know how long this creative paralysis will last.

-As far as my writing, I will continue to explore what I know.
+As far as writing, I will continue to explore what I know.
 I will stick to what is personal and close to home.
-I will write poetry—fierce and unapologetic poetry.
-I will seek out the joy in my writing.
-The comedy.
+I will write more poetry—a comfort that feels appropriate during this abstract time.
+I will seek out the joy in comedy.
 I will focus on intimate, naked, stripped-down storytelling.
-I will write for no specific audience because I will trust that if I stay true to my environment, and myself, there will always be an audience regardless.
-And I will laugh, by god, I fill find a way to laugh again.
+I will write for no specific audience and trust that if I stay true to myself, there will always be like-minded people searching for literary solace.
+And I will laugh, by god, I fill my heart with the absurd and find a way to laugh again.